 - While performing the duties and responsibilities of this position, the employee is occasionally required to stand and walk.
 The incumbent will regularly sit, and will frequently talk and listen and use hands to finger, handle or touch.
 Specific vision requirements for this position include close vision and the ability to adjust focus.
 During the performance of his/her duties, the incumbent will regularly lift up to 25 pounds and occasionally up to 50 pounds.

-- The employee will work regularly in the office or out in the field environment where the noise level may vary.
+The employee works regularly in an office environment where the noise level is moderate.

 The above statements are intended to describe the general nature and level of work being performed by staff assigned to this position.
 They are not be construed as an exhaustive list of all responsibilities, duties, and skills required.
 All personnel may be required to perform duties outside of their normal responsibilities from time to time, as needed.